neucsye6225cloud/tf-gcp-infra/README.md

 # tf-gcp-infra
 terraform google cloud infrastructure

-try to navigate to VPC networks enable compute engine API
+## Points to note
+Need to enable Compute Engine API in GCP for VPC provisioning